Wishmiii/Colombo-Travel-Route-Optimizer/README.md

 ---

-## Limitations

-- Simplified mathematical models may not fully capture real-world variability
-- Series approximation is only reliable over limited intervals
-- Image localisation approach is heuristic and may produce false detections under complex conditions

----

-## Future Improvements

-- Incorporate real-world transport datasets
-- Use machine learning for robust number plate detection
-- Extend models to include additional variables such as weather or road conditions
-- Improve scalability for real-time data processing

----

 ## Author

 Developed as part of coursework in Artificial Intelligence and Data Science, focusing on integrating mathematical modelling with data-driven analysis for real-world transport applications.